Our ESG priorities

 We gathered stakeholder perspectives on these topics from a variety of sources, including:

 - ESG standards and disclosure frameworks, such as the Task Force on Climate-related Financial Disclosures (TCFD), Sustainability Accounting Standards Board (SASB) and Global Reporting Initiative (GRI)

 - ESG ratings frameworks and assessments of Walmart and our peers

 - Associate feedback, including surveys, interviews, and focus groups with over 75 associates drawn from across the company, including operations, merchandising, finance, human resources, corporate governance, communications, sustainability, public policy, marketing, health and wellness, and financial services

 - Analysis of social sentiment and media coverage

 - Discussions and written submissions from over 40 suppliers, NGOs and shareholders

 Stakeholder feedback allowed us to not only prioritize individual topics, but also to group them into common issues and group issues under common themes.
-Our ESG themes and priority issues, shown below, reflect this stakeholder feedback.
+Our ESG themes and priority issues reflect this stakeholder feedback.